 Tired of your food budget breaking the bank?
 Save more cheddar (literally) with these meal planning ideas and solutions to help you make the most of your time in the kitchen, no matter who you're cooking for!

-If you know me, then you know I have a love-hate relationship with cooking… There are times when it's definitely more hate, than love.
+If you know me, then you know I have a love-hate relationship with cooking.
+There are times when it's definitely more hate than love though.

 Whether you love to cook or not, feeding your family is either one of the easiest ways to:

 - Save your family thousands throughout the years.

 We all know grocery shopping and cooking can make or break the bank!
 Before we got out of debt, meal planning just wasn't in my vocabulary.
 We were spending WAAAAY too much money on food.
 I would grocery shop several times per week, buying whatever I felt like we wanted or needed for dinner that day.
 I felt like I was “food-poor” but never had anything to eat in our house!
 (Does that ever happen to you?)
 Not to mention, tons of food would go bad in my fridge because I would forget I had it.

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.